Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.

-- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience: